What’s the best gaming monitor in 2021?

 - A touch expensive

 The ViewSonic XG2401 is the cheapest gaming monitor on this list, despite completing a virtual checklist of all the essential features for an eSports gamer.
 Not only do you get a super-fast 144Hz panel with 1ms response times, you don’t have to compromise on practicality thanks to the fully adjustable stand.
 AMD’s FreeSync is also built in, so if you have an AMD graphics card you can enjoy tear-free gaming at super-smooth frame rates.

-There are compromises, of course; the monitor uses TN panel technology in order to get those super-fast refresh rates, so viewing angles and colours don’t quite match the best screens on this list.
+There are compromises; the monitor uses TN panel to get those super-fast refresh rates, so viewing angles and colours don’t quite match the best screens on this list.
 And we weren’t huge fans of the red highlights ViewSonic’s added as a form of go-faster stripe.